Where will the new Library be built?

 Are there other options?

-The Board of Trustees has explored other options over the past three years, starting with potentially renovating the Folsom School space to allow the general public to access the Library without having easy access to the school.
+The Board of Trustees has explored other options in recent years, starting with potentially renovating the Folsom School space to allow the general public to access the Library without having easy access to the school.
 Ultimately, this route would have been extremely costly without solving other issues, such as space constraints, that the library is facing.

 The Board has also looked into buying and renovating existing properties, including the former location of the Champlain Islands Health Center and the home for sale at 493 Route 2.
 When 493 Route 2 went on the market in the fall of 2016, the Library Board toured it to see what changes would be needed, and had an assessment done to determine the legal and financial requirements of converting the space to a library and community center.
 Pros and cons were carefully evaluated, and also weighed against the pros and cons of the 260 Route 2 location.